 Even so, Himiron is nice to the touch.
 It is almost perfect for clothes, but what about our anti-reflective flock sheet?
 It would probably be pretty uncomfortable.

-Check out our Flock Sheet here: Anti-Reflective Flock Sheet
+Check out our VL Flock Sheet here: VL Flock Sheet